 Sail north on a Pacific Coastal cruise that ends in Vancouver and includes an overnight stay in the vibrant city of San Francisco.

 In Santa Barbara, discover some of the best California wine regions such as Santa Ynez Valley, explore the beautiful Danish village of Solvang, or simply wander through this sun-splashed coastal city, nicknamed “The American Riviera”.

 During your port of call in Monterey, ride along the famous 17-Mile Drive to see Northern California’s spectacular coastline, catch a glimpse of Pebble Beach’s legendary greens and fairways, and visit the artist’s colony of Carmel.

-Enjoy San Francisco’s most famous sights, including the Golden Gate Bridge, Fisherman’s Wharf, and the Embarcadero by day, and marvel at the magic of its city lights at night.
+Enjoy San Francisco’s best beaches and most famous sights, including the Golden Gate Bridge, Fisherman’s Wharf, and the Embarcadero by day, and marvel at the magic of its city lights at night.
 Stop at the Buena Vista Cafe, home of the original Irish coffee.

 Tour Oregon’s Willamette Valley wine country in Astoria.
 While in Seattle, enjoy a kaleidoscope of sights and sounds, starting with the iconic Space Needle and the lively, foodie favorite Public Market.